Title and statement of responsibility area

 Biographical history

-His first book-length poem, The Order of Good Cheer, completed in the early 1920s, was not published until 1944.
-His second, Tallahasse, was published the following year.
-Both works illustrate his abiding interest in Nova Scotian history.
-He also published two works of non-fiction: Letters from the Front (1914) and Bluenose Schooner (1948).
-In the 1920s Merkel was a member of the Halifax literary group The Song Fishermen; he and his wife, Florence (Tully) E. Sutherland, regularly hosted writers and artists at their South End home, including Bliss Carman, Charles G.D.
-Roberts, Charles Bruce, Kenneth Leslie and Robert Norwood.
+Merkel was also a poet and avid historian.
+His first book length poem, The Order of Good Cheer, wasn’t published until 1944 although he completed it in the early 1920s.
+His second book length poem, Tallahasse, was published the following year.
+Both works illustrate his interest in Nova Scotian history; The Order of Good Cheer is about Nova Scotia’s first French settlers while Tallahasse is about Halifax during the American civil war.
+He published two works of non-fiction as well, Letters from the Front (1914), and Bluenose Schooner (1948).
+Merkel was also a member of the Halifax literary group called The Song Fishermen and often hosted meetings of the group, which included fellow writers such as Charles G.D.
+Roberts, Charles Bruce, Kenneth Leslie, and Robert Norwood.

 Custodial history